-We all love a good experience, we like it when we go somewhere and we are made to feel special.
-Steakhouses are one those places... the low lights, the wooden chairs, the upscale ambiance, the fancy hostess and sommelier.
+We all love a good experience where we go somewhere special and are made to feel special.
+Steakhouses are one those places; the low lights, the wooden chairs, the upscale ambiance, the fancy hostess and sommelier.
 It can all add up to one of the best dining experiences money can buy.

-- Sourcing: The menu should tell where the steak comes from and include its grade.
-Google is your friend, do not be afraid to pull out your cell phone and check out the program.
-Many broad-liners (massive commercial suppliers who sell everything from beef to Clorox) have programs that sound as if they come from a very high end farm... but it does not.
-Even the butcher will mean a lot, some steakhouses have partnered with high end butchers to add credibility to their sourcing.
+The menu should tell where the steak comes from and include its grade.
+Google is your friend.
+Do not be afraid to pull out your cell phone and check out the program.
+Many broad-liners (massive commercial suppliers who sell everything from beef to Clorox) have programs that sound as if they come from a very high end farm but it does not.
+Even the butcher will mean a lot.
+Some steakhouses have partnered with high end butchers to add credibility to their sourcing.
 I place a lot of value in this as there are some REALLY good butcher shops and purveyors in America.

-- Grade: Beef grading is fairly simple.
-Particularly for non-wagyu beef.
+Beef grading is fairly simple, particularly for non-wagyu beef.
 A GOOD steakhouse will mostly carry USDA Prime beef for the middle cuts (Ribeye, New York and Filet).
 However, a named USDA Choice program can be very good, particularly if cooked well.
-That said, if you do not see the words PRIME or CHOICE in the menu... run for the doors.
-Learn about beef grading HERE.
+That said, if you do not see the words PRIME or CHOICE in the menu, run for the doors.
+Learn about USDA Prime and Choice here to understand why.

-- Pricing: Beef is a commodity, meaning you get what you pay for.
+Beef is a commodity, meaning you get what you pay for.
 There are no "volume discounts" for restaurants.
-If the prices are too good to be true... they are too good to be true.
-Good chefs may be able to save some money by portioning their own muscles... but that is about it.
-As a rule of thumb, the "fancier" the steakhouse and the "better" the location the prices need to be higher.
-That being said, no tomahawk is worth $500, and you will not find A5 Japanese beef that is inexpensive... beware of prices that make no sense.
+If the prices are too good to be true, then they are too good to be true.
+Good chefs may be able to save some money by portioning their own muscles but that is about it.
+As a rule of thumb, the "fancier" the steakhouse and the "better" the location, the higher the prices need to be.
+That being said, no tomahawk is worth $500, and you will not find A5 Japanese beef that is inexpensive.
+Beware of prices that make no sense.

-- Stay away from toppings: A good steak will be flavorful and tender on its own.
+A good steak will be flavorful and tender on its own.
 It doesn't need a sauce, a massive shrimp or a lobster on top of it.
 It does not even need butter.
-These are all nice to have, on the side... but if a restaurant is pushing toppings I often wonder if they have something to hide.
+These are all nice to have, on the side, but if a restaurant is pushing toppings, I often wonder if they have something to hide.

 In a nutshell, a GOOD steakhouse will be proud of their sourcing.
 They will talk about specific programs and farms, certifications or at least disclose the grade of the steak.

-Shameless Plug: Meat N' Bone just launched their own take on a Steakhouse "The Wagyu Bar".
-It is a casual steakhouse, perhaps the first of its kind.
+Meat N' Bone just launched their own take on a Steakhouse "The Wagyu Bar".
+It's a casual steakhouse, perhaps the first of its kind.
 No fancy chairs, no sommelier, no high end atmosphere and it isn't in a prime location.
 We keep our overheads low so that we can work with high food costs and offer an amazing steak for a fraction of the price other steakhouses would need to charge.
-No Smoke, No Mirrors, just Meat N' Bone
+No smoke, no mirrors, just Meat N' Bone.

 2257 Coral Way, Miami FL 33145 | www.thewagyubar.com | @thewagyubar